peteroupc/peteroupc.github.io/bernoulli.md

 <a id=Algorithms_for_Irrational_Constants></a>
 ### Algorithms for Irrational Constants

 The following algorithms generate heads with a probability equal to an irrational number.
 (On the other hand, probabilities that are _rational_ constants are trivial to simulate.
-If fair coins are available, the `ZeroOrOne` method should be used.
+If fair coins are available, the `ZeroOrOne` method, which is described in my article on [**random sampling methods**](https://peteroupc.github.io/randomfunc.html#Boolean_True_False_Conditions), should be used.
 If coins with unknown bias are available, then a [**_randomness extraction_**](https://peteroupc.github.io/randextract.html) method should be used to turn them into fair coins.)

 <a id=Digit_Expansions></a>
 #### Digit Expansions